opengeokube/kit4dl/README.md

         pass
 ```

-> ❗ If you need more customization of the process, you can always override the existing methods according to your needs.
+> **Note**: If you need more customization of the process, you can always override the existing methods according to your needs.

 #### Defining datamodule
 Similarily to the model, datamodule instance is fully defined by the Python class and its configuration.